Effects of the Cold War: Economic legacies

 After the end of World War II in 1945, Europe faced great difficulties in achieving an economic, political, and social recovery.
 Although historians and scholars maintain different positions regarding the causes of the development of the Cold War and its effects, all concur that the tensions between the superpowers had been accumulating, which were the spark that ignited the flame.
 Such tensions were described by the immense separation between the capitalist and communist countries.
 The communists had an economy planned by the state, and the capitalists pursued the idea of a free-market economy.

-The Potsdam Agreement caused the Allies to divide Germany into two large blocks, each led by the most powerful nations of the moment: the Soviet Union, the United Kingdom, France and the United States.
+The Potsdam Agreement divided Germany into two large blocks, each led by the most powerful nations of the moment: the Soviet Union, the United Kingdom, France and the United States.
 The first three represented the Western Bloc and the capitalist system, and the Soviet Union led the Eastern Bloc and expanded its communist system.
 That caused a huge fiscal mortgage to be placed on many domestic economies, as financial obligations included those that were necessary to avoid further dislocations during the change from a wartime footing to a peacetime environment.
 The most important social causes are caused by economic influence, which led to national military establishments and the reconfiguration of alliances.
 Highly-dependent institutional frameworks were restructured, and new obligations were acquired by nations that had been bystanders to the east–west confrontation.